coolcucumb3r-amber/coolcucumb3r-amber/README.md

 - 👋 Hi, I’m Amber!
 - 👀 I’m interested in full-stack development, cloud and AI
-- 🌱 I’m currently learning more about cloud technology, and ways to integrate AI into the cloud
+- 🌱 I’m currently learning more about cloud and AI, and how to develop cool apps with ML tools
-- 💞️ I’m looking to collaborate on any cool web applications
+- 💞️ I’m looking to collaborate on any cool web applications, or any applications leveraging AI and ML tools and technologies
 - 📫 How to reach me is through LinkedIn: www.linkedin.com/in/amber-ali-54b9a7b2

 <!---